Rigidity of Frameworks Supported on Surfaces: Frameworks on Surfaces

 Let $\M \subseteq \bR^3$ be a surface.
 Formally this is a subset with the relative topology which is a two-dimensional differentiable manifold.
 However, of particular interest are the elementary surfaces which happen to be disjoint unions of algebraic surfaces.

+Let $G=(V,E)$ and let $|V|=n$.
 A \textit{framework on $\M$} is a framework $(G,p)$ in $\bR^3$ with $G$ a simple connected graph such that the framework vector $p=(p_1, \dots , p_n)$ has \textit{framework points} $p_i$ in $\M$.
 The framework is \textit{separated} if its framework points are distinct.

 The \textit{edge-function} $f_G$ of a framework $(G,p)$ on $\M$ is the function